Gauging the Gauge and Anomaly Resolution: Applications

 \begin{remark} In general, the dual Lie 2-algebra $\mathfrak{G}^*[1]$ can be non-Abelian and define its own gauge sector.
 The corresponding gauge parameters $(\tilde\lambda,\tilde L)\in\mathfrak{G}^*[1]$ transforms the dual fields $(C,B)$ as

-If there is a non-trivial back-action of $\mathfrak{G}^*[1]$ on $\mathfrak{G}$, then $(A,\Sigma)$ would transform under $(\tilde\lambda,\tilde L)$ as well, analogous to how $(C,B)$ transforms under $(\lambda,L)$ in \eqref{2BFdualgaugetrans}.
+{If} there is a non-trivial back-action of $\mathfrak{G}^*[1]$ on $\mathfrak{G}$, then $(A,\Sigma)$ would transform under $(\tilde\lambda,\tilde L)$ as well, analogous to how $(C,B)$ transforms under $(\lambda,L)$ in \eqref{2BFdualgaugetrans}.
 If certain coherence conditions are satisfied between these actions, then the pair $(\mathfrak{G},\mathfrak{G}^*[1])$ defines a {\it 2-Manin triple}

-which serves as a model for a "2-Drinfel'd double" \cite{Bai_2013,chen:2022} --- a categorified notion of the classical Drinfel'd double $\mathfrak{d} = \mathfrak{g}\bowtie \mathfrak{g}^*$ for a Lie algebra $\mathfrak{g}$ \cite{Semenov1992}.
-For a more detailed study and analysis, see \cite{chen:2022}. \end{remark}
+which serves as a model for a ``2-Drinfel'd double'' \cite{Bai_2013,chen:2022}---a categorified notion of the classical Drinfel'd double $\mathfrak{d} = \mathfrak{g}\bowtie \mathfrak{g}^*$ for a Lie algebra $\mathfrak{g}$ \cite{Semenov1992}.
+For a more detailed study and analysis, see~\cite{chen:2022}. \end{remark}

-\subsubsection{3D gravity}
+\subsection{3D Gravity}

-3D gravity is topological, as there are no propagating local degrees of freedom.
-In the Einstein-Cartan formalism, the Einstein equations take the shape \cite{Yepez:2011,Zanelli:2005} ($4\pi G=1$) \beq F_{I}\, = \, T_{I}, \eeq where $F$ is the curvature of the spin-connection $A$, and $I$ is the internal $\mathfrak{su}(2)$-index (we chose the Euclidian signature). $T_{I}$ is the stress-energy tensor\footnote{Typically in the usual framework, $T_{I}=\frac{\delta {S}_\text{matter}}{\delta e^I}$, where ${S}_\text{matter}$ is the action for the matter degrees of freedom.}, which could include the cosmological constant contribution.
+One of the most direct applications of 2-BF theory is gravity.
+In 3-dimensions, gravity is topological, as there are no propagating local degrees of freedom.
+In the Einstein--Cartan formalism, the Einstein equations take the shape \cite{Yepez:2011,Zanelli:2005} ($4\pi G=1$) \beq F_{I}\, = \, T_{I}, \eeq where $F$ is the curvature of the spin-connection $A$, and $I$ is the internal $\mathfrak{su}(2)$-index (we chose the Euclidian signature). $T_{I}$ is the stress-energy tensor {(Typically in the usual framework, $T_{I}=\frac{\delta {S}_\text{matter}}{\delta e^I}$, where ${S}_\text{matter}$ is the action for the matter degrees of freedom.)}, which could include the cosmological constant contribution.
 By assumption, $F$ satisfies the Bianchi identity and hence $T$ is conserved.
 Following our discussion from the previous sections, it seems natural to interpret the stress energy contribution as some form of curvature excitation and as such it would fit within the scheme of 2-gauge theory.
-In particular we would identify the stress-energy tensor with the 2-connection up to the t-map. \beq F_{I}\, = \, T_{I} = t_{I}(\Sigma). \eeq Note however that the stress-energy tensor is actually fixed, there is no shift symmetry.
-Hence one would expect to recover 3d gravity as some kind of 2-gauge fixed theory.
-Indeed, starting from the 2-$BF$ action, and fixing the shape of the 2-connection allows to recover 3d gravity coupled with a particle (seen as a topological defect) or with a non-zero cosmological constant.
+In particular we would identify the stress-energy tensor with the 2-connection up to the t-map. \beq F_{I}\, = \, T_{I} = t_{I}(\Sigma). \eeq {Note} however that the stress-energy tensor is actually fixed, there is no shift symmetry.
+Hence one would expect to recover 3D gravity as some kind of 2-gauge fixed theory.
+Indeed, starting from the 2-$BF$ action, and fixing the shape of the 2-connection allows to recover 3D gravity coupled with a particle (seen as a topological defect) or with a non-zero cosmological constant.